Key highlights

 PrestaShop vs WooCommerce: Current trends comparison

-Both PrestaShop and WooCommerce maintain strong positions in the eCommerce world—PrestaShop as a seasoned eCommerce platform and WooCommerce as a rapidly growing contender.
+Both PrestaShop and WooCommerce maintain strong positions in the eCommerce world.
+PrestaShop is a seasoned eCommerce platform and WooCommerce is a rapidly growing contender.

 PrestaShop has been a reliable choice since the early days of eCommerce, while WooCommerce has quickly risen in popularity, becoming a significant player in the eCommerce market.